 Former Senior Programme Officer at the Wole Soyinka Centre for Investigative Journalism, Adeolu Adekola has been appointed Project Manager for the Centre for Investigative Journalism (CIJ) in London.

-This is a new post created to oversee a two-year programme of training in investigative skills with the aim of raising the standard of environmental investigations.
+This is a new post created to oversee a two-year programme of training in investigative skills with the aim of raising the standard of climate-focused investigations.
 There will be a particular focus on practices that are contributing to the climate crisis, enabling thoroughly researched public interest reporting and evidence-based advocacy.

 On the new appointment the CIJ’s Deputy Director, Tom Sanderson said “We are delighted to welcome Adeolu to the team.
 It’s been an incredibly competitive recruitment process, but Adeolu’s experience, network and wide range of skills make him the perfect candidate to lead this programme and ensure it delivers on our aims in transformative ways.”

 The project – The Open Climate Reporting Initiative (OCRI) – is a global programme of training aimed at journalists, activists, NGOs and CSOs.
 This is the first time the CIJ has embarked on training around a specific theme: “our training provision has always been hands-on, practical and applicable to the full range of issues that require investigation and public-interest reporting at all levels,” explained Sanderson.

 “However, we feel that the sheer scale of the current climate crisis requires a sharpening of focus, and this programme will aim to bring the skills we specialise in – data journalism, financial investigation, open-source intelligence, and source protection – to those who have borne witness to the impacts of the climate crisis for many years now.”